deficollective/defiscan/src/content/protocols/eigenlayer/ethereum.md

 The `RewardsUpdater` calculates rewards offchain and consolidates these into a merkle root posted onchain by calling the `submitRoot` function.
 The `disableRoot` function can be called by the `RewardsUpdater` to disable the current root and prevent further distributions.
 If the `disableRoot` function is called, _Operators_ and _Stakers_ cannot further claim their rewards and rely on the Eigenlayer protocol to re-enable the reward distribution mechanism, by posting a new root.

-This means the Eigenlayer protocol with the `RewardsUpdater` role must be completely trusted in the distribution of rewards.
+This means the `RewardsUpdater` role must be completely trusted in the distribution of rewards.
 Malicious behavior by the Eigenlayer protocol could lead to _loss of unclaimed yield_.
+The [Operator Multisig](#security-council) can appoint a new `RewardsUpdater` in case of compromised or malicious behavior.

 Rewards are distributed periodically, with a delay period of 7 days before new splits are applied.